williamDalston/schrodingers-cat-website/content/articles/qc-theory-005.md

 - Quantum coherence as a source of consciousness
 - Whether quantum systems can have high Φ

-This isn't just a mathematical upgrade—it fundamentally changes what systems might be conscious and how consciousness emerges.
+This isn't just a mathematical upgrade it fundamentally changes what systems might be conscious and how consciousness emerges.

 ## Albantoni's Quantum IIT Framework